freeman-lab/glsl-basic-light-direction/README.md

 The calculated direction depends on the `position` parameter of the light, a `vec4` in homogenous coordinates.
 The fourth element determines whether the light is directional or not.

 - If the fourth element is `0.0`, the direction will be the normalized light position.
-- If the fourth element is `1.0`, the direction will point from the light to the veertex.
+- If the fourth element is `1.0`, the direction will point from the light to the vertex.

 # API